FEUP-LDTS-2021/ldts-project-assignment-g1006/docs/report.md

 This code smell consists of a method (or in this case, a part of a method) that uses more data from another class that its own.
 For example, part of the code in Game::run() function, specially the section after the arena.processkey() function call, only uses data from the Arena class, so it should be in that class.
 The solution is very simple.
 The code should be moved to the arena class, using the move method: https://refactoring.guru/move-method.

-### TESTING

-Here's an image of the tests' coverage report.
-SREENSHOT OF TESTS COVERAGE REPORT

 ### SELF-EVALUATION